commschamp/comms_protocols_cpp_src/text/library/impl.md

 class.

-This chapter is going to generalise the implementation of `MessageBase` into the generic `comms::MessageBase` class which is communication protocol independent and can be re-used in any other development.
+This chapter is going to generalise the implementation of `MessageBase` into the generic `comms::MessageBase` class, which is communication protocol independent and can be re-used in any other development.

 The generic `comms::MessageBase` class must be able to:

-- provide information on ID of the message, i.e. implement the `idImpl()` virtual member function, when such ID is known at compile time.
+- provide the ID of the message, i.e. implement the `idImpl()` virtual member function, when such ID is known at compile time.
 - provide common dispatch functionality, i.e. implement `dispatchImpl()` virtual member function, described in